 Your travel case needs to protect your classical guitar from drops and shocks, humidity and climate change.
-The main factors you want in your favor are listed below.
+The brands listed below are popular, trusted options for travel.

 1. Cordoba Humidified Archtop